-Example 5: Father's will creates a testamentary trust to pay income to Son for ten years and then to pay the remainder to Son.
+Example 6: Father's will creates a testamentary trust to pay income to Son for ten years and then to pay the remainder to Son.
 Son disclaims the income interest.
 Since the remainder is also held by Son, it is not accelerated and Son must wait until the passing of the entire ten years in order to come into possession of the remainder.

-Paragraphs (5) and (6) give rules for the delivery of a disclaimer and provide for filing of the disclaimer with the appropriate court when there is no person to whom delivery can be made.
+Paragraphs (5) and (6) provide rules for the delivery of a disclaimer and provide for filing of the disclaimer with the appropriate court when there is no person to whom delivery can be made.
 Because delivery must be made to the personal representative of the decedent whose death created the disclaimed interest, or to the trustee of a testamentary trust, or filing accomplished with the court having jurisdiction to appoint those persons, delivery of a disclaimer must be made after the death of decedent to whose estate the disclaimer relates.
-The disclaim could be written before death, however.

-SECTION 4.
-DISCLAIMER OF INTEREST ARISING UNDER INSTRUMENT OTHER THAN WILL.
-Except as to a disclaimer governed by Section 5, 6, 7, or 8, the following rules apply to a disclaimer of an interest created or transferred by an instrument other than a will, including a beneficiary designation:
+DISCLAIMER OF INTEREST ARISING UNDER INSTRUMENT

+OTHER THAN WILL.
+Except for disclaimers governed by sections 5, 6, 7, 8, or 9, the following rules apply to a disclaimer of an interest created or transferred by an instrument other than a